-Polk County Christian School’s preschool was started in 1999, with 22 students.
-There is much to be proud of with the preschool students’ achievement–both in academic and social gains!
-Most of the four and five year olds are reading many word s by the end of the school year.
+There is much to be proud of with the students’ achievements–both in academic and social gains!
+Most of our four- and five-year-old kids are reading many words by the end of the school year.

-Preschool is available for older three-and four-year-olds.
+Preschool is available for older three-and four-year-old children.
 It follows an academic and social curriculum.

 Two Days per Week (six hours weekly)